jivan9822/TradingInfo/README.md

 ## Stack Used

 The frontend of the application is built using ReactJS and the advanced React Redux Toolkit for state management.
 The backend is built using NodeJS, and the database is stored in MongoDB.
-The application uses JWT tokens for handling protected routes, and multer to handle images, redis to get faster user experience.
+The application uses JWT tokens for handling protected routes, and multer to handle images.

 ## Unit Testing